rhblind/django-files/docs/index.rst

 .. note::

     If you are using virtualenv, remember to activate your environment before running the setup script.
-If you are not, why not?
-You really should =)

 Configuration
 =============